mwarning/KadNode/README.md

   of the resolved IP addresses you trust.
 Be random about the identifiers you announce.
 When retrieved
   IP addresses do not deliver/verify for you, then you should blacklist those IP addresses.

-  * Blacklisted addreses are stored in a LRU cache of maximal 10 entries.
+  * Blacklisted addresses are stored in a LRU cache of maximal 10 entries.

 ## LICENSE